True and false means to achieve elation

 What is The League Against Intoxicants?

-will work to reduce the injuries caused by alcohol, narcotics, tranquilizing medicaments.
+The League Against Intoxicantswill work to reduce the injuries caused by alcohol, narcotics, tranquilizing medicaments.

 The League Against Intoxicants makes an appeal to the sense of responsibility and solidarity among people.
 Awareness of personal drinking habits and consumption of alcohol is of vital importance to preventive work in general.